AlwaysBCoding/poketools/NOTES.md

   - Clear Smog (resets all targets stat changes)
   - Comeuppance (wtf is this attack)
   - Copycat (copies last attempted move)
-  - Counter (deals damage to the last pokemon to hit this mon based on damage amount)
   - Defog (removes hazards, terrain)
   - Destiny Bond (kills the killer if active and user faints)
   - Doodle (changes ability of user and ally to that of selected target)